 Promotes community-based development projects in rural Uganda by providing financial and strategic resources.
 Our established partner organizations address education for women and girls, food security, agricultural innovation, and entrepreneurship.

-Transforming the lives of children born with clubfoot in Africa, and around the world, through low-cost, nonsurgical treatment, enabling them to live productive, healthy lives.
+Transforms the lives of children born with clubfoot through low-cost, nonsurgical treatment, enabling them to live active, productive, and healthy lives.
+Reaching 24,000 children and counting, our vision is a world free from disability caused by clubfoot.

 Educates impoverished girls, mostly orphans, through school scholarships in Malawi, East Africa.
 Provides innovative after-school leadership and school-to-work programs to ensure success and change lives.

-Brings sustainable, clean water to rural African communities.
-Builds wells and conducts hygiene and maintenance training with support from U.S. communities, congregations, and schools.
+Brings clean, safe water to rural African communities.
+Builds wells and conducts hygiene, sanitation and maintenance training leading to long-term sustainability of the water projects.
+Supported by U.S. individuals, communities, congregations and schools.

 Provides community-led economic, medical and psychological care for HIV/AIDS orphans in Swaziland, southern Africa.
-The only organization helping the neediest children nationally.
+We are the only organization helping the neediest children throughout the country.

 Provides clean drinking water and sanitation to African schools through programs with U.S. schools.
 Your donation will support water, sanitation and hygiene education (WASH) to schools in Africa through our educational partner school campaign.